Menu

 The Pet Waste Problem on the South Shore

-To help educate the public and combat this problem, the North and South Rivers Watershed Association, in partnership with 12 towns on the South Shore, is currently distributing pet waste education cards to town clerk offices (where people get their dog licenses), pet stores and veterinary clinics.
+To help educate the public and combat this problem, the North and South Rivers Watershed Association, in partnership with 12 WaterSmart towns on the South Shore, is currently distributing pet waste education cards to town clerk offices (where people get their dog licenses), pet stores and veterinary clinics.
 The Scoop the Poop!
 Card is a part of the WaterSmart program, and was created by the Greenscapes Coalition.
 The card educates residents on the importance of picking up after their pets.

 Why is Dog Poop Such a Problem?